repat/shipping-service-providers-check/README.md

 # shipping-service-providers-check

 This is a PHP package for finding out, which shipping service provider a tracking ID belongs to.
-Since it's used for Germany, in production the service providers available here are the main focus.
+Since it's used for Germany the service providers available here are the main focus.
 Contributions are welcome!

 It's theoretically possible that a tracking ID is valid at multiple providers.
-Therefore it makes the most sense to use `checkAll()` to get an array of answers and pick the most likely one.
+That's why you get an array back that could contain multiple `true`s.

 Blog Article (German): https://repat.de/2016/07/herausfinden-zu-welchem-versanddienstleister-eine-tracking-id-gehoert/